po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 ```c#
 using System;
 using System.Collections.Generic;

 namespace CatWorx.BadgeMaker
 {
     class Program
     {
         static void Main(string[] args)
         {
             List<string> employees = new List<string>() { "adam", "amy" };
             employees.Add("barbara");
             employees.Add("billy");
             Console.WriteLine("Please enter a name: ");
 		 // Get a name from the console and assign it to a variable
             string input = Console.ReadLine();
             employees.Add(input);
             for (int i = 0; i < employees.Count; i++)
             {
                 Console.WriteLine(employees[i]);
             }
         }
     }
 }
 ```

 Run the program in the VS Code terminal by typing dotnet run.
 After typing in a name and pressing Enter, you should see that name added to the printed list.
-Note that the .NET runtime halts when it encounters Console.ReadLine() and waits for input.
+Note that the .NET runtime halts when it encounters `Console.ReadLine()` and waits for input.
 It then continues executing on the next line.

 Now that we have an interactive command-line program, we can remove the hard coded list of names and accept all names from the user.

-Get multiple employee names using a while loop, and store them in a list
+Next, we'll get multiple employee names using a while loop, and we'll store them in a list.

-Similar to the way we iterated over the hard coded list of employee names and output each one to Console.WriteLine(), we can loop over Console.ReadLine() and store user input into the employee list.
+Similar to the way we iterated over the hard coded list of employee names and output each one to Console.WriteLine(), we can loop over `Console.ReadLine()` and store user input into the employee list.

 First, let’s remove the values we used to initialize the employees list, as well as the first two calls to employees.Add().
 This will ensure that we are starting with an empty list.